Join us in Washington

 two days of trail passes (a $56 value)

-salomon ski equipment rentals: skis, boots, and poles (a $50 value)
+salomon ski equipment rentals: skis, boots, and poles (a $75 value)

-two 2-hour-long skate ski clinics
+two hour-long skate ski clinics

 a series of yoga classes with teacher dora gyarmati